csdcorp/local_image_provider/README.md

 applications.

 ## Recent Updates
-The 0.9.0 version improves support for album types on iOS.
+The 2.0.0 version uses the new Flutter 1.12.x plugin registration.
+Although it may be backwards compatible with older Flutter versions, you should consider upgrading your projects to protect future compatibility.

-The 0.8.0 version upgrades to Flutter 1.12.13.
-This version may not be backwards compatible due to a change in the ImageProvider.
+The 1.0.0  version adds error handling for missing images on Android.

 *Note*: If you have feature requests or issue reports please post them as [issues](https://github.com/csdcorp/local_image_provider/issues).